2019 Nahant Vintage Dance Weekend Full Schedule

 comfortable (no jeans or t-shirts please) and enjoy dancing.
 The following is an

-At the formal dinner on Thursday night, the setting will be late 19th century to 1920s, so elegant evening wear, period or modern is
+Friday Dinner Dance:Friday night, the setting will be late 1900 to 1920s, so elegant evening wear, period or modern is

-recommended, especially fashions of the styles popular from the 1890s-1920s.
+recommended, especially fashions of the styles popular from the 1910s-1930s.
 But any era of dress is appreciated!
+Moderate heels are probably best for ladies, dance oxfords for the gents.

-and low heeled shoes are best for the dance floor.
+and low heeled ballet slipper style shoes are best for the 19th century dance floor.
 Spike heels can be dangerous.

 Visit the Evening Dress Timeline Page for a selection of evening fashions